Codebruh-sudo/2D-heat-diffuser/README.md

 ---

 ## Author
- i have Builththis as a part of an HPC / GPU computing portfolio.
+ i have Built this as a part of an HPC / GPU computing portfolio.